-In gas-powered boiler rooms, the gas supply shut down is activated through two redundant safety valves installed on the gas supply pipe.
-These solenoid valves are triggered by gas detectors and a pressure switch.
-The whole automatic shut-down chain has to be periodically checked (detection, signal transmission, gas supply shut-down).
-The open or closed position of these devices shall be easily recognized by operators.
+From Article 2.12: In facilities supplied with gaseous fuels, the cut-off of the gas supply will be ensured by two redundant solenoid gas valves placed in series on the gas supply line.
+These valves are each controlled by fixed gas detectors and a pressure switch.
+The entire automatic cut-off chain (detection, signal transmission, closing of the gas supply) is tested periodically.
+The operating staff identifies the open or closed position of these devices.

-Since July 2003, two European directives detail manufacturers and users requirements on designing and using devices in hazardous atmospheres.
+Since July 2003, two European directives detail the obligations of manufacturers and users regarding the design and use of equipment in hazardous atmospheres.

 ⇒ See the page gas detection in boiler rooms